 When LekSync Wins

 When you need distributed sound — music everywhere in a room, on a bus, around a campfire.
 When you want zero cost.
 When you want headphone-friendly private listening where each person uses their own earbuds at their own volume.
 When some friends are remote and need to listen online.
+For a head-to-head with the closest comparable app, see our LekSync vs AmpMe comparison.

 Try It